rjojjr/torch-tuner/README.md

 ### Useful Notes

-Most of the default CLI arguments are configured to consume the least amount of VRAM possible.
+Most of the default CLI arguments are configured to consume the least amount of memory possible.

-In theory, the base-model(`--base-model`) torch-tuner CLI argument will accept a path to a locally saved model instead of a Huggingface repository name, but this is untested ATM.

 You can find the supported arguments and their default values [here](src/main/utils/argument_utils.py)(in the `_build_program_argument_parser` function) if you don't want to run the CLI(`torch-tuner --help`) to find them.

+You can easily extend this CLI to support more LLM types by following the pattern pointed out in the [Torch Tuner FAQ document](documentation/FAQ.md).

 ## Feature Requests